 Using the internet in mainland China can be complicated.
 Not only is China home of some of the slowest connections on the planet, to make things even more frustrating, many popular news and social media websites and apps are blocked.

 China deployed the Golden Shield Program, more commonly known Great Fire Wall in the early 2000s to restrict access to certain websites and searches of certain ‘sensitive’ keywords.
-This means no Facebook or Twitter, and your phone won't be able to Instagram or Snapchat, to give just a few examples.
+This means there's no Skype, no Facebook, no Twitter, no Instagram, and your phone won't be able to send messages via WhatsApp, to give just a few examples.
 Major foreign press outlets, Wikipedia and other sources of information also are often inaccessible, and Google services like Gmail, Google Calendar, Youtube, and others are totally blocked or at best very spotty.

 To see if a particular website (like your portfolio) is accessible within China, you can enter the URL on greatfirewallofchina.org.